 Our Leadership & Staff

-One of the things that makes Broad Street a part of the Presbyterian Church (USA) is a system of government that puts equal weight on the leadership of the pastors and the leadership from the congregation.
+One of the things that makes Broad Street a part of the Presbyterian Church (USA) is a system of government that puts equal weight on the leadership of the pastors, staff, and the leadership from the congregation.
 Lay leaders come from a broad cross-section of our congregation and a number serve on our leadership board.

 Amy Miracle, Pastor